pantheon-systems/documentation/source/content/redis.md

 | Performance M, L, XL   |               512          |
 | Elite                  |               1024         |

-*Redis is available on free Sandbox plans for usage during development and will remain through upgrades to any other plan except for Basic.
-See the [Enable Redis](#enable-redis) section above for details about which account types have Redis on paid plans.
+*Object Cache is available on free Sandbox plans for usage during development and will remain through upgrades to any other plan except for Basic.
+See the [Enable Object Cache](#enable-object-cache) section above for details about which account types have Object Cache on paid plans.

-### What happens when Redis reaches maxmemory?
+### What happens when Object Cache reaches maxmemory?

-When the specified amount of memory is reached, Redis follows the `maxmemory-policy` configuration directive, which is defined in the platform `redis.conf` file.
+When the specified amount of memory is reached, Object Cache follows the `maxmemory-policy` configuration directive, which is defined in the platform `redis.conf` file.

 On Pantheon, the maxmemory policy is `allkeys-lru`: evict keys by trying to remove the less recently used (LRU) keys first, in order to make space for the new data added.
 For more information, please see the official [Redis documentation](https://redis.io/topics/lru-cache).